Phy3hogga/MCPL_File_Handling/README.md

 Read_Parameters.Parpool_Num_Cores = 6;
 % If the temporary files created during multi-core processing are deleted (true = delete temp files) Read_Parameters.Remove_Temp_Files = true;
 % If the GZ archive has already been uncompressed.
-If problems with WinRAR occur, can bypass decompression (true = disable decompression)
-Read_Parameters.Skip_Uncompress = false;
+% If problems with WinRAR occur, can bypass decompression (true = disable decompression) Read_Parameters.Skip_Uncompress = false;
 % Add RAR Parameters to the Read Parameters to pass it through to decompress the GZip archive Read_Parameters.RAR_Parameters = RAR_Parameters;

 %% Convert MCPL file to MAT file format.
-Mat_File_Path returns a cell array containing each individual file within the GZIP archive (compensates for the case of non-merged MPI data).
+% Mat_File_Path returns a cell array containing each individual file within the GZIP archive.
+% This compensates for the case of non-merged MPI data).
 Mat_File_Path = MCPL_To_MAT(File_Path, Read_Parameters);
 ```
 #### Filter_MCPL_MAT_Data.m